Privacy Notice for Students

-This privacy notice outlines how we, My Future Choice Ltd (hereafter “MyFutureChoice), a limited company registered in England under company number 02049351, collects, stores and uses the personal data that you or your school, provide to us in relation to the careers assessment programmes that we offer to students.
+This privacy notice outlines how we, My Future Choice Limited (“MFC”), collect, store and use the personal data that you provide to us in relation to the careers assessment programmes that we offer to students.
 The purpose of our assessment programmes is to give you feedback and guidance to help you make informed choices about your future educational choices and careers.

-MyFutureChoice is committed to safeguarding your personal information.
-Whenever you provide personal information to us, including any information provided via your school, we are legally obliged to use it in accordance with all laws concerning the protection of personal information (we refer to these laws collectively in this privacy notice as the “data protection laws”).
+MFC is committed to safeguarding your personal information.
+Whenever you provide personal information to us, we are legally obliged to use it in accordance with all laws concerning the protection of personal information (we refer to these laws collectively in this privacy notice as the “data protection laws”).

 This privacy notice applies to students participating in our careers assessment programmes and/or using our website or attending our events.
 We are required under data protection laws to notify you of the information contained in this privacy notice.